Smartmayukh/Pied-Piper-AI-Emo-Compression/README.md

 POSITIVE
 </pre>

-# Comression based on Emotions
+# Compression based on Emotions

 Based on the emotions the compression of the audio segments are modified and finally concatenated.
 The process is explained below :